hakanson/blog-posts-markdown/2022-06-14-my-first-aws-blog/index.md

 tags: ["aws", "s3"]
 ---

-Post on this blog have been been fewer lately, but today my first official AWS Blog post was published:  [Partitioning and Isolating Multi-Tenant SaaS Data with Amazon S3](https://aws.amazon.com/blogs/apn/partitioning-and-isolating-multi-tenant-saas-data-with-amazon-s3/)
+Posts on this blog have been fewer lately, but today my first official AWS Blog post was published:  [Partitioning and Isolating Multi-Tenant SaaS Data with Amazon S3](https://aws.amazon.com/blogs/apn/partitioning-and-isolating-multi-tenant-saas-data-with-amazon-s3/)